Testosterone and Fat Loss: Does Testosterone Help You Lose Weight? - Balance My Hormones TRT in the UK

 It starts a vicious cycle

 Low testosterone sets a vicious cycle in the body.
-It reduces the muscle growth and rate of metabolism, which in turn increases the accumulation of body fats and contributes to obesity.
-Excessive fats block testosterone production in the body, which further lowers its amount in the bloodstream.
+It reduces muscle growth and the rate of metabolism, which in turn increases the accumulation of body fat and contributes to obesity.

 Once this vicious cycle starts in the body, it becomes challenging to come out of it without increasing testosterone production.

 Testosterone speeds up the rate of metabolism in muscle cells; as a result, fats burn, and muscles develop.
-It shows that increasing testosterone in men suffering from low T may help them lose fat and grow muscles.
-Let’s understand the role of increasing testosterone in decreasing fats with a 2016 study.
+It shows that increasing testosterone in men with testosterone deficiency may help them lose fat and grow muscles.

 Results of a scientific study

-At the end of the research, researchers found that the group that received testosterone injections had an average of 23 kg weight loss.
+At the end of the research, researchers found that the group that received testosterone undecanoate injections had an average of 23 kg of clinically meaningful weight loss.
 On the other hand, the control group gained on average 6 kg.
-Similarly, the body mass index (BMI) of the treatment group also decreased by around 7.6 points, and the BMI of the control group increased by 2 points.

-The waist circumference of the first group decreased by around 13 cm, while the waist circumference of the control group increased by an average of 7 cm.
 The first group also had less internal fat compared to the control group.
 It means they may have had a lower chance of developing cardiovascular disease compared to the other group.

-Researchers concluded that the weight loss due to testosterone injections might have reduced the risk of cardiovascular disease and type 2 diabetes.
+Researchers concluded that the significant weight loss due to testosterone injections might have reduced the risk of cardiovascular disease and type 2 diabetes.

-How to increase testosterone levels?
+Other ways to increase testosterone

 Eat a balanced diet

-Make exercise a part of your life
+Make exercise a part of your lifestyle

 Exercise is an effective way of improving your lifestyle and preventing several diseases.
-Interestingly, it can also help you elevate your testosterone levels.
+Interestingly, it can also help elevate your testosterone levels.

 Avoid stressful situations